zhangjingpu/vrone/README.md

 ## What else do you provide?

-Included in the VR One Unity SDK is a simple Menu-prefab, which Zeiss recommends to be integrated into any application.
-The menu provides two basic functionality:
+The VR One Unity SDK provides you with a menu which can be created in two diffrent ways.
+First By using the Menu-prefab 'MenuWithHotspot', which Zeiss recommends to be integrated into any application or creating one of your own.

+####Menu-prefab provides two basic functionality:

 1. View recenter, to allow the user to reposition his/her head and have the view adjusted to it.
 2. Jump to VR One Media Launcher button.